 Residence permits on the grounds of company formation

-Setting up a company to own the property and generating revenues on leased properties is possible; the minimum investment threshold is 180,000 EUR.
-The company can be involved in other areas of business as well apart from property management.
-Rental income tax: you can choose 10% of the gross income or 15% of the net income; you can deduct the costs for the tax office.
+If you plan on generating revenue from leased properties, setting up a company to own the property can be a viable option.
+With a minimum investment threshold of 180,000 EUR, the company can also be involved in other areas of business besides property management.
+When it comes to rental income tax, you have a choice between two options: 10% of the gross income or 15% of the net income.
+Additionally, you can deduct any relevant costs when submitting your taxes to the tax office.

 Other residence types in Hungary